-- to bring the EU closer to the citizen2.
-This means that the subsidiarity principle must serve as the yardstick for the redefinition of EU tasks.
-Wherever Community action is not absolutely essential, Member States, regions and local authorities should, as decision-making levels that are in touch with citizens' concerns, be reinvested with more political responsibility; - to strengthen the Community's capacity to act in the field of foreign and security policy; - on the other hand, to prevent any creeping erosion of Member State and regional responsibilities e.g. by expanding the scope of open coordination in contravention of the Treaty; - to strengthen the principle of democracy in the European Union; - to clearly allocate political responsibility e.g. by redefining the EU's powers under the Treaty.
-Neither the transfer of further powers nor the renationalisation of powers should be taboo in this context: - to establish transparency in the decision-making processes of the EU's legislative institutions, with appropriate public involvement.
+- in the light of the progress of the European project, to identify and clarify the policies to be implemented in order to ensure its success; - to bring the European Union closer to the citizen.
+This means that the subsidiarity principle must serve as the yardstick for the redefinition of European Union tasks.
+In this connection, the principles governing apportionment of responsibilities and powers between central, regional and local government in the individual Member States must be respected.
+Wherever Community action is not absolutely essential, Member States, regions and local authorities should, as decision-making levels that are in touch with citizens' concerns, be reinvested with more political responsibility; - to strengthen the Community's capacity to act in the field of foreign and security policy; - to strengthen the principle of democracy in the European Union; - to clearly allocate political responsibility e.g. by redefining the European Union's powers under the Treaty.
+Neither the transfer of further powers nor the transfer back of powers should be taboo in this context: - to establish transparency in the decision-making processes of the European Union's legislative institutions, with appropriate public involvement; - to maintain national, regional and local powers protected by the subsidiarity principle, as laid down in the Treaty, when applying open coordination and comitology.